-Things that taste like dust or have NO flavor at all are all considered beneficial for the migraine headache diet:
+You might think that things that taste like dust or have NO flavor at all are all considered beneficial for the migraine headache diet.
+Things like:

-But there are ways to make them yummy with a variety of toppings like avocado, houmous and tomato.
+But there are ways to make them yummy with a variety of toppings like avocado, hummus and tomato.

 I have recently discovered dehydrated vegetable crackers that are made with vegetables and nuts.
 Very nice!

 Try eliminating gluten and dairy to see if your attacks reduce... more on that later.

 There are things with flavor we DO get to eat!
 Cooked foods are easier to digest than raw, so do an experiment and see what your body likes best.

 If you can tolerate these they are also great support for your thyroid: